nezaj/flask-skeleton/README.md

 ```

 ### Environment variables
-Most of the app configuration is defined in the [settings][settings] module.
+Most of the app configuration is defined in the `settings` module.
 However, some necessary but sensitive configuration settings like secret keys, emails, and production database URIs are not (and should not) be part of source control.
-Instead, we import these settings from another file and create environment variables at run time.
+Instead, we import these settings from another file and create environment variables at runtime.
 Flask Skeleton will look for key-value pairs (in the form of `KEY=VALUE`) defined in the `.env` file at the top level directory.
 The `.env` file should not be part of source control and included in our `.gitignore`.

 At a minimum, we must define an `APP_KEY` variable which will be used as the [secret key][secret-key] for signing cookies in our application.
 We can create the `.env` file and a random value for `APP_KEY` in one go
 ```
 python -c 'import os; print "APP_KEY={}".format(os.urandom(24))' > .env
 ```

 To specify additional key-value pairs, add them on separate lines in your newly generated `.env` file.
-These will be imported whenever you run a `/.manage` command.
+These will be imported whenever you run a `./manage` command.

 ### Running
-Once you've installed all the dependencies, prepared a database, and configured your environment-variables you're ready to run the app.
-From the top level directory type
+Once you've installed all the dependencies, prepared a database, and configured your environment variables you're ready to run the app.
 ```
 ./manage.py runserver
 ```